APSA Anti-Harassment Policy for the Annual Meeting

 - sustained disruption of talks or other events;

 - physical assault (including unwelcome touch or groping)

 - real or implied threat of physical harm

 Procedures for Violations of the Sexual Harassment Provisions of the APSA Anti-Harassment Policy

-APSA’s procedures for addressing violations of the anti-harassment policy currently apply to all attendees at the APSA Teaching and Learning Conference, for the duration of the meeting.
-Any attendee of the APSA Teaching and Learning Conference may pursue a complaint of sexual harassment regarding an incident that has occurred within the last two years (Read the Procedures for Violations of the Sexual Harassment Provisions document).
+APSA’s procedures for addressing violations of the anti-harassment policy currently apply to all attendees at the APSA Annual Meeting & Exhibition and the APSA International Workshops, for the duration of the annual meeting and the particular workshop.
+Any attendee of the APSA Annual Meeting & Exhibition or the APSA International Workshops may pursue a complaint of sexual harassment regarding an incident that has occurred within the last two years (Read the Procedures for Violations of the Sexual Harassment Provisions document).
 The APSA Meetings Ombuds resource is also available onsite for all meeting attendees.